 - 12. Sewers: No Concerns - 13.
 Erosion and Sediment Control: ESC Best Management Practices apply and must be noted on the plans and meet DEP requirements.
 ESC inspections will be required and must be documented.
-Town will also inspect and check documentation. - 14.
-Soils: No Concerns - 15.
+Town will also inspect and check documentation.
+ESC plan submitted is thorough and well done. - 14.
+Soils: No Concerns Soils report shows the area is adequate for construction.
+Share the engineers' concerns about underground fuel tanks on site. - 15.
 Site Plan / Ordinance Requirements: No Concerns - 16.
-Lighting: N/A - 17.
-Waivers: I support the two-waiver request. - 18.
+Lighting: No Concerns - 17.
+Waivers: I support the three-waiver request dealing with traffic analysis, size of parking stalls and number of spaces. - 18.
 Off-Site Improvements: No off-site improvements were proposed at this time.
-If the planning board will be looking for some type of off-site improvement, I would suggest considering an upgrade to the pedestrian signals at the NYA /Rt 1 crossing to Walgreens. - 19.
-Site Plan Drawing: No Concerns Will there be Natural gas at this facility?
-Do the UG propane tanks get removed or relocated?
+However, I agree with the Town engineer, that the new proposed section of sidewalk at Rt 1 should follow the radius and the crossings should line up with the center refuge island.